Effective 7/1/15 - 6/30/17

 15.5 Call Back Pay.

 When an employee has left the University and is called to return to the work station outside of regularly scheduled hours to handle emergency situations which could not be anticipated, he/she shall receive two (2) hours of bonus "call back pay" plus time actually worked.
-The bonus call-back pay shall be compensated at the regular rate; while the actual time worked shall be compensated at time and one-half (1.5).
+The bonus call-back pay shall be compensated at the regular rate; while the actual time worked shall be compensated at one and one-half (1.5) times the regular rate of pay.
 Time worked immediately preceding the regular shift does not constitute call back, provided the time worked does not exceed two (2) hours or notice of at least eight (8) hours has been given.
 An employee on standby status called to return to the work station does not qualify for call back pay.

 15.6 Standby Pay.

 Compensation for a scheduled or nonscheduled work period employee required to restrict off-duty activities to be available for duty will be three dollars and seventy-five cents ($3.75) per hour.

 15.7 Scheduled Administrative Assignments.